 Brenner, involved numerous plaintiff’s who are in same-sex marriages and seek to have their marriages recognized by the state of Florida.
 Many of the same-sex couples were legally married in states that recognized their union.
 However, upon returning to Florida, these couples found that their union’s were not recognized by the state of Florida which meant they did not have the protections that heterosexual married couples enjoyed.
 For instance, if one of the partners died without a will, and the state did not recognize their union, the surviving spouse is not entitled to inherit the decedent’s property.
 However, in most states, some portion of the decedents estate goes to the spouse.

 The judge that presided over the case, Judge Hinkle elected to stay his final ruling until the United States Supreme Court heard marriage equality cases in other states.
 The judge’s decision to stay means that the proceeding and/or enforcement of a court ruling is temporarily delayed.
 In Florida, the judge’s decision to stay his ruling meant that same-sex couples could not marry in Florida until the stay ended.
-The judged ruled that Florida’s ban on same-sex marriage is unconstitutional.
-Specifically, the judge noted that, Florida’s ban violates the equal protection and due process protections guaranteed by the Fourteenth Amendment to the U.S. Constitution.
-The judge’s stay ends on January 6th 2015.
+The judge ruled that Florida’s ban on same-sex marriage is unconstitutional.
+Specifically, the judge noted that Florida’s ban violates the equal protection and due process protections guaranteed by the Fourteenth Amendment to the U.S. Constitution.
+The judge’s stay ends on January 6th, 2015.
 After January 6th, the judge’s ruling that deems Florida’s same-sex marriage ban unconstitutional is enforceable.

 Same-Sex Couples and Divorce

 The people of Florida should celebrate this milestone in civil rights.
 However, with marriage, sometimes comes divorce.
 According to an article by The Washington Post, same-sex couples seek divorce at comparable rates to heterosexual couples.